FREE CONSULTATION

-This is the first in a series of blog posts about funeral home negligence and cemetery negligence, two of Kaminsky Law’s core practice areas.
+This is the first in a series of blog posts about funeral home negligence and cemetery negligence, one of Kaminsky Law’s core practice areas.
 This one is about the Double Depth Burial – Correct vs. Incorrect.

 One of the recent trends at cemeteries is to bury two vaults in one grave space, on on top of another.
 This is called “Double Depth Burial”.
 Although this concept is not brand new, it has increased in popularity for a variety of reasons and both cemeteries and funeral homes are suggesting it to customers.
 Described below is a correct vs. incorrect double depth burial and how you, the consumer, can figure out whether the cemetery was negligent in performing your loved ones’ double depth burial.